OlssonF/Ambio_adaptive_management/README.md

 The steps are 0.
 Install packages (run `install_packages.R`), 1. run GOTM scenarios; 2. run post-model analysis; and 3.
 Generate figures

 ## To rerun post-modelling analysis and reproduce figures
+- Run `download_output.R`, this will download the GOTM output generated using the workflow below from the archive version on Zenodo.
+This means if you don't have GOTM installed and setup you can run the analysis and figures.
 - Run `Workflows/03a_calculate_metrics.R`.
 Calculates the water column stability and surface water temperatures from GOTM output.
 - Run `Workflows/03b_aggregate_to_timesteps.R`.
 Calculates the seasonal metrics.
 - Run `Workflows/03c_calculate_change.R`.
 Calculates the change from baseline conditions (no air temperature or flow change).